Mordanis/dsp-rpi/README.md

     s' = ifft(s'_f)
 ```

+Note that all corrections will likely have to be clipped to a reasonable range
+so that the DSP doesn't just make things crazy quiet and bassy.

 ### 5. Writing processed signal to system sound ###

 TODO mostly, I have some stuff laying around using https://github.com/RustAudio/cpal